superiorshrimp/LSC-project/README.md

 __2. Install necessary libraries__

-python -m pip install kafka-python river pytest watchdog
+python -m pip install kafka-python river pytest watchdog deep-river

 __3. Run the Producer and comsumer in a asynchronous manner keeping active the watchdog in case new images are dumped in the folder__